containers/podman-security-bench/README.md

   -p PRINT     optional  Disable the printing of remediation measures.
 Default: print remediation measures.
 ```

-By default the Podman Security Bench script will run all available CIS tests and produce
+By default, the Podman Security Bench script will run all available CIS tests and produce
-logs in the log folder from current directory, named `podman-security.sh.log.json` and
+logs in the log folder from current directory, named `podman-security-bench.log.json` and
-`podman-security.sh.log`.
+`podman-security-bench.log`.

 The CIS based checks are named `check_<section>_<number>`, e.g. `check_2_6` and community contributed checks are named `check_c_<number>`.

-`sh podman-security.sh -c check_2_2` will only run check `2.2 Ensure the logging level is set to 'info'`.
+`sh podman-security-bench.sh -c check_2_2` will only run check `2.2 Ensure the logging level is set to 'info'`.

-`sh podman-security.sh -e check_2_2` will run all available checks except `2.2 Ensure the logging level is set to 'info'`.
+`sh podman-security-bench.sh -e check_2_2` will run all available checks except `2.2 Ensure the logging level is set to 'info'`.

-`sh podman-security.sh -e podman_enterprise_configuration` will run all available checks except the podman_enterprise_configuration group
+`sh podman-security-bench.sh -e podman_enterprise_configuration` will run all available checks except the podman_enterprise_configuration group

-`sh podman-security.sh -e podman_enterprise_configuration,check_2_2` will run allavailable checks except the podman_enterprise_configuration group and `2.2 Ensure the logging level is set to 'info'`
+`sh podman-security-bench.sh -e podman_enterprise_configuration,check_2_2` will run all available checks except the podman_enterprise_configuration group and `2.2 Ensure the logging level is set to 'info'`

-`sh podman-security.sh -c container_images -e check_4_5` will run just the container_images checks except `4.5 Ensure Content trust for Podman is Enabled`
+`sh podman-security-bench.sh -c container_images -e check_4_5` will run just the container_images checks except `4.5 Ensure Content trust for Podman is Enabled`

 Note that when submitting checks, provide information why it is a reasonable test to add and please include some kind of official documentation verifying that information.